tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 <div class="subtitle">{{ names }}</div>

 ```
-We then scroll down to the `.header` class and and change the background-color to #FFF (white) from the default gray and add then give it a `border-bottom` of `1px solid #FAFAFA`.
+We then scroll down to the `.header` class and and change the background-color to #FFF (white) from the default gray and then add a `border-bottom` of `1px solid #FAFAFA`.
 This gives the header a faint gray bottom border.

 Our chatbox panel now looks like so: